fanoframework/fanoframework.github.io/middlewares/index.md

 authOnly := TAuthOnlyMiddleware.create();
 ```

-## Attaching middleware to global middleware
+## Attaching middleware to application middleware

 When you use initialize `IDispatcher` implementation which support middlewares, such as `TDispatcher` class, you are required to setup one global `IMiddlewareLinkList` instances which stores list of middlewares applied globally to all routes.
 Read [Dispatcher](/dispatcher) for more information.